 7. Entered films must be submitted via FilmFreeway as an online screener - shortlisted filmmakers will be contacted and asked to submit a Digital copy of their film either on a memory stick, or via online transfer for screening purposes.

-8. Filmmakers that have been shortlisted will be notified by 31st January.
+8. Filmmakers that have been shortlisted will be notified by 15th January.

-12. By submitting your film, you declare that all relevant permissions and copyright for the content of their film is in place.
+12. By submitting your film, you declare that all relevant permissions and copyright for the content of the film is in place.
 Proof of which may be required should the festival ask for verification.

 13. All decisions made by Indie-Lincs regarding shortlisting and awards are final.